andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ![mongodb relationship another strategy](images/mongodb-relationship-another-strategy.png)

-See, in this strategy independent of a user have many reservation, we have a reservation pointing to an user.
+See, in this strategy independent of a user that may have many reservation, we have a reservation pointing to an user.

 # Redis